 Training and Socialization Needs

-As we just mentioned, Labradors are intelligent dogs that need regular social interaction and mental stimulation.
+Labradors are intelligent dogs that need regular social interaction and mental stimulation.
+If they don’t get this from you, from toys, or from training, they may try to find it elsewhere.

 Socialization of Labrador puppies is another key issue.
 We will look at this in more depth in the next section.